awsdocs/aws-cost-management-user-guide/doc_source/budgets-create.md

    For a sample policy and instructions on granting your budget permissions, see [Creating an Amazon SNS topic for budget notifications](budgets-sns-policy.md)\.
 A notification can be subscribed to only one Amazon SNS topic\.

-   To receive a notification, you must specify an email address, You can also specify an Amazon SNS topic\.
+   To receive a notification, you must specify an email address\.
+You can also specify an Amazon SNS topic\.

+1. \(Optional\) Choose **Add a budget action**\.

+   1. Configure your notification settings for your action\.
+This defaults to the same notification settings created in [Creating an Amazon SNS topic for budget notifications](budgets-sns-policy.md)\.

+   1. In the **Choose your budget action** section, choose an IAM role to allow AWS Budgets to perform an action on your behalf\.
+If you don't have the proper permissions assigned, AWS Budgets can't run your configured actions\.

+      For more information and examples for IAM role permissions, see [Allow AWS Budgets to apply IAM policies and SCPs and target EC2 and RDS instances](billing-example-policies.md#example-budgets-applySCP)\.

+   1. Choose the action type you want AWS Budgets to apply on your behalf\.

+      You can choose from applying an IAM policy, a service control policy \(SCP\), or targeting specific Amazon EC2 or Amazon RDS instances\.
+You can apply multiple budget actions to a single threshold\.
+Only a management account can apply SCPs\.

+   1. Choose whether you want to run these actions automatically or through a workflow approval process\.
+The workflow approval is set as your default experience\.

 1. Choose **Confirm budget**\.